 - Research exercises where learners learn and are assessed through project-based exercises

 Assessments Methods: Includes demonstration, questioning/tests, written assessment, projects and other appropriate assessment methods depending on the unit.

 Tuition Fee per course: Please refer to current price list.

 Course Delivery Location: Level 1, 108 Margaret Street Brisbane QLD 4000 Australia

 Pathways: Students on completing this qualification can choose various pathways.
-They can either opt to study BSB40212 Certificate IV in Business or BSB51107 Diploma of Management or they might try and look for a job in these areas – Customer Service Advisor, Data Entry Operator, General Clerk, Payroll Officer, Typist, Word Processing Operator, Administration Assistant, Clerical Worker, Information Desk Clerk, Office Junior, and Receptionist.
+They can either opt to study BSB40120 Certificate IV in Business or BSB50420 Diploma of Leadership and Management or they might try and look for a job in these areas – Customer Service Advisor, Data Entry Operator, General Clerk, Payroll Officer, Typist, Word Processing Operator, Administration Assistant, Clerical Worker, Information Desk Clerk, Office Junior, and Receptionist.

 National Recognition: London College recognises relevant qualifications issued by other RTOs.
 There is no fee for National Recognition.
 Where the qualification was gained more than 3 years ago we reserve the right to check that competence is current.
 This may involve the applicant in undergoing a challenge test.

 Recognition of Prior Learning (RPL): Is an assessment process that enables an applicant to gain recognition of skills and knowledge regardless of how they were achieved.
 This may include formal or informal learning, work experience or general life experience.
 In order to grant RPL, assessors must be confident that the applicant is currently competent against the units of competence in the qualification.
 The evidence to demonstrate this may include certificates, references from past employers, testimonials from clients and work samples.

 Where RPL is granted, you do not have to participate in further training and assessment for skills and knowledge that you already possess.
 There is a fee for RPL assessment.
 Further information regarding RPL is available on request.